lightninglabs/faraday/accounting/docs.md

 ### Channel Close
 Channel close entries represent the on chain close of a channel.

-- Amount: The amount that was paid out to us immediately on channel close.
+- Amount: The amount in millisatoshis that was paid out to us immediately on channel close.
 - TxID: The on chain transaction ID for the channel close.
 - Reference: The channel close transaction ID.
 - Note: A note indicating the type of channel close, and who initiated it.